Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: SD M embedded with LQs

 \subsection{\boldmath Two-loop realizations of the operator $\mathcal{L}_{4}$}

 Two-loop realizations of the effective operator $\mathcal{L}_{4}$ have been studied in Ref.~\cite{CentellesChulia:2019xky}.
-After removing all the topologies corresponding to tadpoles, self-energy diagrams, and the non-renormalizable diagrams involving, e.g., the three-point vertices with only fermions or the four-point interactions with a fermion insertion, we are left with 5 one-particle-irreducible (1PI) topologies, which are shown in Fig.~\ref{fig:4d2looptop}.
-It can be seen that topologies T1, T2, T3, and T5, share the same structure (III), while T4 has the structure (II).
+After removing all the topologies corresponding to the tadpoles, the self-energy diagrams, and the non-renormalizable diagrams involving, e.g., the three-point vertices with only fermions or the four-point vertices with a fermion insertion, we are left with five one-particle-irreducible (1PI) topologies, which are shown in Fig.~\ref{fig:4d2looptop}.
+It can be seen that the topologies T1, T2, T3, and T5 all share the structure (III), while T4 has the structure (II).

-Based on those topologies, we can build 18 diagrams with the external fermion and scalar fields specified, as depicted in Figs.~\ref{fig:4d2loop} and \ref{fig:4d2delet}.
-It can be seen that all the diagrams except the three ones on the top in Fig.~\ref{fig:4d2loop} contain a non-local fermion-fermion-scalar vertex, whereas diagrams in Fig.~\ref{fig:4d2delet} have a non-local scalar-scalar-scalar or scalar-vector-vector vertex.
+Based on these five topologies, we can build 18 diagrams after specifying the external fermion and scalar fields, which are depicted in Figs.~\ref{fig:4d2loop} and \ref{fig:4d2delet}.
+It can be seen that all the diagrams in Fig.~\ref{fig:4d2loop}, except for the top three, contain a compressible fermion-fermion-scalar vertex, whereas the diagrams in Fig.~\ref{fig:4d2delet} have a compressible scalar-scalar-scalar or a compressible scalar-vector-vector vertex.
+As the top three diagrams in Fig.~\ref{fig:4d2loop} contain no compressible three- or four-point renormalizable vertex, they will be called the genuine two-loop diagrams~\cite{CentellesChulia:2019xky}.
+Here the compressibility means that an internal sub-loop can be compressed to a renormalizable vertex, while the genuinity of a diagram indicates that its contribution to the neutrino masses arises firstly at the two-loop level~\cite{CentellesChulia:2019xky}.